mutwirimwenda/alx-system_engineering-devops/0x00-shell_basics/README.md

    `/tmp/my_first_directory`.
 9. [9-firstdirdeletion](./9-firstdirdeletion) - Delete directory
    `my_first_directory` which is inside `/tmp`.
-10. [Back to the future](./10-back) - Change working directory to the previous.
+10. [10-back](./10-back) - Change working directory to the previous one.
 11. [Lists](./11-lists) - List files including hidden in the current directory and the parent of the working directory and the `/boot` directory (in this order), in long format.